nopitown/nopitown/README.md

 ## 📫 Like to meet me?

-Feel free to pick a slot in my calendar that suits better for you (but make sure to describe the agenda, please!)
 I'll be more than happy to meet you 👋🏻😎.
+Please, feel free to pick a slot in my calendar that suits better for you (make sure to describe the agenda!)

 <a href="https://calendar.google.com/calendar/appointments/schedules/AcZssZ0r7x7VsrZxtwBE0UIly3KvIE6dXl7-v8g23_h0StHOnfirC8uBIoa4SiqIvci2kMcZIHYjPl_e" target="_blank"><img width="498" alt="meet_link" src="./assets/30-min-meeting.png"></a>